odavid/my-bloody-jenkins/README.md

 The image can get the configuration from several data sources such as: File, S3, Environment Variable, HTTP, Kubernetes ConfigMap and Kubernetes Secret.

-The image supports "Watching" configuration changes and applying them immedately without restarting jenkins.
+The image supports "Watching" configuration changes and applying them immediately without restarting jenkins.

-The image is "Battle Proven" and serves as the baseground for several Jenkins deployments in production.
+The image is "Battle Proven" and serves as the base ground for several Jenkins deployments in production.

 ## Features
 * Configuration Coverage:
   * Security Realm (LDAP/AD/Simple Jenkins database)
-  * Glabal Security Options
+  * Global Security Options
   * Authorization
   * Jenkins Clouds (Amazon ECS, Kubernetes, Docker)
   * Global Pipeline Libraries